Title: | Add Inset Panels to Maps |

 layer, or a pair of layers.

-The configuration returned by this function will normally be passed to the
+The configuration returned by this function will often be passed to the

 coordinate system via coord_sf_inset()